Eternal Sunshine of the Spotless Mind: Music

 The film has had a lasting influence on musicians across genres and countries.
 American singer-songwriter Halsey sampled dialogue from the film in her song "Ashley", the opening track of her 2020 album Manic, and titled the following track, "Clementine", after Kate Winslet's character, drawing lyrical inspiration from her as well.
 Similarly, American post-hardcore band Circa Survive referenced the film both directly and indirectly in their lyrics on their 2005 debut album Juturna, which primarily explores lead singer Anthony Green's struggles with addiction.
+The band Stars based the music video for their song "Your Ex-Lover Is Dead" on the frozen lake scene from the film.

 The film's score, composed by Jon Brion, has also inspired many artists.
+Rapper Kanye West heard the score and chose to have Brion work on producing the hit single "Gold Digger".
 American rapper and producer Jay Electronica sampled five tracks from Brion's score for his 2007 debut mixtape Act 1: Eternal Sunshine (The Pledge), while American rapper and record producer Mac Miller incorporated one of the tracks into his 2013 song "The Quest."

 American singer-songwriter Jhené Aiko cited the film as an inspiration for two songs, "Eternal Sunshine" and "Spotless Mind", featured on her 2014 debut album Souled Out.
+Emo rap artist Robert Lund (also known mononymously as Lund) included two portions of dialogue from the film in his 2017 single "By My Side".
 In South Korea, singer-songwriter Taeyeon drew from the film's themes for the music video of her 2020 EP title track, "What Do I Call You", and rapper B.I credited the movie as the inspiration behind his 2022 song "Tangerine," from Love or Loved Part.1.

-In 2024, American singer-songwriter Ariana Grande named her seventh studio album, Eternal Sunshine, after the film.
-Her music videos for the singles "Yes, And?" and "We Can't Be Friends (Wait for Your Love)", along with the rest of the album and the short film Brighter Days Ahead (2025), include numerous references to the movie.
+American singer-songwriter Ariana Grande titled her seventh studio album, Eternal Sunshine (2024), after the film.
+Her music videos for the singles "Yes, And?" and "We Can't Be Friends (Wait for Your Love)", along with the rest of the album and the tie-in short film Brighter Days Ahead (2025), include numerous references to the film.